 As you can see, Pullman Regional Hospital's prices are significantly lower than the state averages.
 The last column in the table shows the percentage difference in our average prices and what the state average prices are.

 Our pricing is based on a "peer" hospital group and a national average assessment that includes comparisons at the facility level, department level, inpatient case level, outpatient case level, and procedural level.
-Our peer group benchmark includes Gritman Medical Center, Whitman Hospital and Medical Center, Tri-state Memorial Hospital, St. Joseph Regional Medical Center, Othello Community Hospital and Kennewick General Hospital.
+Our peer group benchmark includes Gritman Medical Center, Whitman Hospital and Medical Center, Tri-state Memorial Hospital, St. Joseph Regional Medical Center, Samaritan Hospital and Kennewick General Hospital.

 The Center for Medicare & Medicaid and commercial insurance companies do not pay the hospital the charges we submit, but rather a predetermined amount based on the Diagnostic Related Group or DRG.

 Typically, Medicaid reimbursement to Pullman Regional Hospital is approximately $0.52 cents on a charge of $1.00, and commercial insurance is approximately $0.70 cents.